 If you are interested in applying to our graduate program, please complete the online application found on the Graduate School website.
 You will be required to pay a non-refundable $60 application fee.

 - Statement of purpose.
-This should be a typed statement of approximately 250 words explaining your educational goals and why you wish to pursue them at University of Montana
+This should be a typed statement of approximately 250 words explaining your educational goals and why you wish to pursue them at University of Montana.

 - Writing sample.
-This should be a sample of your academic writing, such as a term paper or a professional article, that exemplifies good grammar, sentence structure, organization and content
+This should be a sample of your academic writing, such as a term paper or a professional article, that exemplifies good grammar, sentence structure, organization and content.